3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

-A widely-used alternatively is the method of short-characteristics (SC) \citep{Mihalas1978, Kunasz1988}, also presented in Fig.~\ref{fig:Characteristics}.
+A widely-used alternatively is the method of short-characteristics (SC) \citep{Mihalas1978, Kunasz1988}, also shown in Fig.~\ref{fig:Characteristics}.
 In this approach, one follows disconnected rays, which only extend from one layer to the next.
 The basic quantities $\chi$, $S$ and $I$, are interpolated between the grid points of the upstream plane.
-This leads to $I$ being blurred between each layer and strong sources of intensity can be diffused outwards horizontally, which can be demonstrated in searchlight beam tests \citep{Hayek2010, Ibgui2013}.
+This leads to $I$ being blurred between each layer and strong sources of intensity can be diffused outwards horizontally, as shown in idealized searchlight beam tests \citep{Hayek2010, Ibgui2013}.
 For a more detailed description of the SC method in three dimensions see \cite{Väth1994}.
-SC and LC are equivalent for plane-parallel atmospheres or if the rays cross a grid point in each horizontal layer, i.e. when there is no need for horizontal interpolation.
+The SC method is empirically favoured by the community, if the mean intensity on the grid points is required.
+This is for example the case when the scattering problem or the NLTE statistical equilibrium are tackled.
+The SC method is more easily vectorised than the LC method, especially on regular grids.

-The \Magritte code \citep{deCeuster2020} uses a classic LC scheme, as it traces rays upstream until hitting the boundary condition for each grid point in the simulation grid.
-Also \MultiD \citep{Leenaarts2009b}, \Scate \cite{Hayek2011} and \Balder \citep{Amarsi2018} use LC when computing the flux emerging at the top of a stellar atmosphere.
-LC is the method of choice, when high-precision spectral line profile are desired as it is the least diffusive way of transferring radiation through the atmosphere.
+Both SC and LC are typically used to interpolate the frequency-dependent quantities $\chi$ and $S$ to the photon path.
+On the other hand, one can also map the frequency independent quantities, such as $T$, $\rho$ and velocities onto the photon path before computing the corresponding values for $\chi$ and $S$.
+In slab geometries this represents a pre-tilting of the simulation box before the post-processing.
+On ray aligned grids, SC and LC are equivalent and no decision between the two methods is required.
+This tilting approach minimises horizontal diffusion in the emerging intensity as is shown in Fig. 3 in \citet{Peck2017}, where they compare emergent intensities based on the classical short-characteristics and the pre-tilted approach.
+Furthermore, it can reduce the number of interpolations as no frequency dependent data has to be interpolated.